samwhitlock/ice/README.txt

 this case.

-Our tests no longer pass because of changes we made to the core of our program and the changes necessary to make this consistant.
+Our tests no longer pass because of changes we made to the core of our program and the changes necessary to make this consistent.